 7. Allow yourself to say “yes” to new experiences.

 There’s a fine line between being mindful of your limitations and letting yourself be ruled by your limitations.
 And although you may feel like some family members or friends could negatively judge you, it’s important not to isolate yourself from everyone based on fear.
-Research suggests social withdrawal and anxiety related to social situations in ED sufferers often occurs from a deeply rooted fear of being negatively evaluated by peers (Zaitsoff, Fehon, & Grilo, 2009).
+Research suggests social withdrawal and anxiety related to social situations in ED sufferers often occur from a deeply rooted fear of being negatively evaluated by peers (Zaitsoff, Fehon, & Grilo, 2009).

 This is a common defense mechanism during the holidays.
-However, extensive isolation also brings a breeding ground for negative behavioural patterns.
+However, extensive isolation also brings a breeding ground for negative behavioral patterns.
 So it’s important to carefully consider whether you choose to avoid certain people or gatherings.
 Don’t let your ED stop you from enjoying the day.
 Or partaking in activities that you want to.
 There may be some scary experiences at Christmas parties.
 But they’re also filled with people who love and support you.
 And want to spend time with you, regardless of what you eat.
 You are loved.

 And above all, to survive the holidays with an eating disorder try to remember that: